 This 6.5 meters long data-driven mural features neuroscientific research at multiple scales, from mathematical analysis of whole brain activity down to cortical activity of millions of cells.
 This was commissionned for the launch of Ebrains.eu, an European infrastructure project that supports neuroscientific research.
 The mural artworks I produced were initially presented to the public and to government representatives at the German National Parliament, Berlin.

-In this illustration, I reveal multimodal data of The Virtual Brain with functional pathways in the human brain alongside a view over a ridge of the temporal lobe with millions of human neurons.
+In this visualization, I reveal multimodal data of The Virtual Brain with functional pathways in the human brain alongside a view over a ridge of the temporal lobe with millions of human neurons.
 This is the future of neuroscience that many neuroscientists and engineers are building.
 This fresco represents a woman on purpose with the hope that more of them will lead neuroscientific research.

 Reconstruction of the first large-scale digital circuit of human neurons in the temporal lobe.